SanderMertens/flecs/docs/JsonFormat.md

 This document provides an overview of the JSON serializer format.
 For an overview of how to use the JSON serializer API, [see the JSON addon documentation](https://flecs.docsforge.com/master/api-json/).

 ## Value kinds
-This section describes value kinds that are reused across JSON serializers.
+This section describes value kinds that are used by the JSON serializers.

 ### **Path**
 A path field returns the path identifier of an entity as returned by `ecs_get_fullpath` or `flecs::entity::path`.
 The path contains the entity's name and the names of its parent and grandparents separated by a dot (`.`).